Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Platelets are denuclearized blood cells of 1-4 μm in size (young forms of platelets are larger) and a life span of 7-10 days.
-1/3 of the platelet is in the spleen and 2/3 - in the bloodstream.
-The number of platelets in the human peripheral blood varies between 150 000-400 000 / mm 3.
-The average volume of the platelet is 7.1 femoliters (1x10 15 l).
+Platelets are non-nuclear cellular elements of the blood, 1-4 µm in size (young forms of platelets are larger) and have a lifespan of 7-10 days.
+1/3 of platelets are in the spleen and 2/3 in the bloodstream.
+The number of platelets in human peripheral blood varies between 150,000-400,000/mm 3.
+The average platelet volume is 7.1 femtoliters (1x10 15 l).

-With a decrease in the number of platelets or a violation of their function, bleeding may occur.
-The most typical bleeding from damaged skin and mucous membranes: petechiae, purpura, ecchymosis, nasal, uterine, gastrointestinal bleeding, hematuria.
-Intracranial hemorrhages are rare.
+When the number of platelets decreases or their function is impaired, bleeding may occur.
+The most typical bleeding is from damaged skin and mucous membranes: petechiae, purpura, ecchymosis, nasal, uterine, gastrointestinal bleeding, hematuria.
+Intracranial hemorrhages are quite rare.

-The most common cause of thrombocytopenia is the immune destruction of blood platelets by auto-, allo- or drug-induced antibodies.
+The most common cause of thrombocytopenia is immune destruction of platelets under the influence of auto-, allo- or drug-induced antibodies.

 Pathophysiological classification of thrombocytopenic conditions